tgeral68/HyperbolicGraphAndGMM/readme.md

 ```
 Notice that you will need the tools *unzip* provided in most Linux distributions.
 ## Use our code
-To train embedding we provide a script in "experiment_script/rcome_embedding.py" which run with the following parameters
+To train embedding we provide a script in "experiment_script/rcome_embedding.py" which run with the following parameters.

 ### Hyper-Parameters